Glücksburg Castle: In the possession of Wilhelm I

-During the Second Schleswig War in 1864, the castle served as quarters for Charles von Prussia and was later even used as a hospital and barracks.
+During the Second Schleswig War in 1864, the castle served as quarters for Prince Charles of Prussia and was later even used as a hospital and barracks.
 With the war, the long personal union of the Danish royal family and the Schleswig-Holstein duchies ended, and the castle passed into Prussian ownership.
-On September 16, 1868, the Prussian King Wilhelm I visited the castle during a visit to Flensburg to decide on its future fate and use.
+On September 16, 1868, the Prussian King (later emperor) Wilhelm I visited the castle during a visit to Flensburg to decide on its future fate and use.